MontiCore/monticore/docs/BestPractices-Language-Design.md

     3. Generator
     4. Generated code
     5. Runtime-Environment (RTE) including imported standard libraries
-    6. Software architecture (of the overal system), software stack
+    6. Software architecture (of the overall system), software stack
-* These dimensions are not orthogonal, but also not completely interelated.
+* These dimensions are not orthogonal, but also not completely interrelated.
   The actual organisation will depend on the form of project.
 * A weak form of modularity would be to organize things in well understood substructures such as packages.